lammps/lammps/doc/src/dump_modify.rst

 *float* keywords take a single format argument and are applied to all integer or floating-point quantities output.
-The setting for *M string* also takes a single format argument which is used for the Mth value output in each line, e.g. the 5th column is output in high precision for "format 5 %20.15g".
+The setting for *M string* also takes a single format argument which is used for the Mth value output in each line, e.g. the fifth column is output in high precision for "format 5 %20.15g".

 .. note::